 If authority seems essential for your idea, you can feature interviews with experts on your blog.

-Once you’ve settled on a niche, it’s time to start preparing a website for your blog.
-Two of the most important steps for getting any blog online are securing web hosting and a domain name.
+Once you’ve settled on a niche and a name, it’s time to start preparing a website for your blog.
+Securing web hosting and a domain name are two of the most important steps for getting any blog online.

-Most web hosting companies, including Hostinger, offer different types of web hosting for blogs.
-Let’s take a look at two of the most popular hosting plans for blogs:
+Most web hosting companies, including Hostinger, offer different types of hosting for blogs.
+Two of the most popular hosting plans for blogs include:

 - Shared Hosting.
-The most affordable type of hosting, wherein users share the resources of one server between multiple websites.
+The most affordable type of hosting.
+With this type of blog hosting, users share the resources of one server between multiple websites.
 It’s excellent for small websites like personal blogs.
 Shared hosting plans start at RM3.99/month.

 - WordPress Hosting.
-A type of shared hosting that’s optimized for WordPress websites.
-If you plan to use WordPress for your small blog, this plan is a perfect choice, starting at RM8.99/month.
+This type of shared hosting is specially optimized for WordPress websites.
+If you plan to use WordPress for your small blog, this plan is a perfect choice, starting at RM3.99/month.

-Every plan offered by Hostinger comes equipped with a free SSL certificate, 24/7 live support, and is eligible for a 30-day money-back guarantee.
+All of Hostinger’s hosting plans come equipped with a free SSL certificate, 24/7 live support, and are eligible for a 30-day money-back guarantee.

-After hosting is set up, it’s time to get a domain name.
-A domain name is what visitors have to enter into the address bar to reach your site.
+After hosting is set up, it’s time to get your blog’s domain name.
+Visitors must enter a domain name into the address bar to reach your site.
+Domain names make it faster and easier to access different websites since, without them, users would need to remember a long string of numbers (your website’s IP address).
 For example, hostinger.com is our domain name.

-To secure a custom domain name, purchase it from a domain registrar of your choice.
+To secure a custom blog domain name, purchase it from a domain registrar of your choice.
 Some web hosting companies, including Hostinger, double as domain registrars.
-Therefore, it’s possible to buy web hosting and a domain at the same time.
+That way, you can buy web hosting and a domain in one go and save time and money.

 If you buy hosting for one year or more from Hostinger, you’ll receive a free domain name for one year as well.